Joshua Foer: Career

 In 2006, Foer won the USA Memory Championship, and set a new U.S. record in the "speed cards" event by memorizing a deck of 52 cards in 1 minute and 40 seconds.
 Foer's interest in competitive memory started a year earlier (2005) when he attended the USA Memory Championships as a journalist.
-He then studied under the British grandmaster of memory, Ed Cooke.
+He then studied under a British grandmaster of memory, Ed Cooke.
 Foer credits his sharp memory to creating memory palaces and the use of mnemonics, a learning technique that aids information retention or retrieval in the human memory.
 Foer participated only in the 2006 USA Memory Championships.

 Foer's first book, Moonwalking with Einstein, was published by Penguin in March 2011.
 The book describes his journey throughout the world of competitive memory and attempts to delineate the capacity of the human mind.
 He received a $1.2 million advance for the book.
 Film rights were optioned by Columbia Pictures shortly after publication.
 The book was a finalist for the 2012 Royal Society Winton Prize for Science Books.